 - At the Intersection of Veganism and Human Rights with Dr. A. Breeze Harper

-- Living the Raw Life with Renee Herndon
+- Living the Raw Food Live with Renee Herndon

 At the time Calabrese started out, she only knew one other person who was eating a raw vegan diet in the area so she decided to start a support group out of her home in Evanston on the 2nd Sunday of each month.
 “I would post signs at health food stores that would say ‘meeting in my home, alternative thinking discussions, bring a dish to share’ and I would list what was acceptable to bring.”
 The group went from six people to 90 within 6 months.
 Soon people started looking to her for advice and guidance and instead of looking for more modeling work, she turned a new business corner and started consulting and cooking for a client.